GoogleCloudPlatform/google-cloud-powershell/cmdlet-style-guide.md

 At times a more descriptive name might be appropriate, such as `InputObjectName` when coupled with `OutputObjectName`.
 But in general, avoid adjectives modifying the parameter name if the purpose of the parameter is clear without it.

+# Cmdlets SHOULD mark one parameter with ValueFromPipeline = true for every parameter set

+The pipeline is a very useful feature of PowerShell, and cmdlets should endevor to make use of it.